Cholmes24/JID-0338/README.md

 ### TROUBLESHOOTING

-   * This error can occur if the user types pip install mysql-connector instead of `pip install mysql-connector-python`.
-Ensure to use the latter.
+   * This error can occur if the user mistakenly types pip install mysql-connector.

        > Authentication Plugin: caching-sha2_password cannot be loaded

+       * Ensure to instead use `pip install mysql-connector-python`

        * If that does not fix the problem, then locate the my.ini file which should be in the ProgramData\MySQL\MySQL Server 5.7 on your main drive.